yihsuant/yihsuant.blog.source/birthday/index.md

 ### Hi, Yihsuan

-Today is your rebirth's day, Wishing you a be beautiful day full of love and happiness.
+Today is a special day, Wishing you a be beautiful day full of love and happiness.

 It will also opening a new year. a fabulous new life is coming.
 You must be legendary.